iobis/obistools/cran-comments.md

 There were no ERRORs and WARNINGs.

 There is 1 NOTE as it is the first submission.
-API and Biogeographic are not mis-spelled.
+Biogeographic is not mis-spelled.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'OBIS <support@iobis.org>'

 New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Biogeographical (3:157)
 ## Downstream dependencies

 No downstream dependencies